-The whole weekend’s activities kicks off with the ever popular murder mystery.
+The whole weekend’s activities kick off with the ever-popular murder mystery.
 Song in the Key of Death will take place in the Valley Primary School followed by a traditional Staffordshire pie and pea supper!
-So, if you want to enjoy some surprisingly good, alongside some not so surprisingly bad, acting, this is the place to be on the Friday night.
-However, if you manage to work out whodunnit after the performance you’ll be a better man than me Gunga Din.
+So, if you want to enjoy some surprisingly good, alongside some not so surprisingly bad, acting, this is the place to be on a Friday night.
+However, if you manage to work out whodunnit after the performance you’ll be a better man than me, Gunga Din.

 Oakamoor Hill Climb

 If that’s not enough, on the Saturday morning sees the start of the Oakamoor Revival Hill Climb which features over 100 vintage cars and bikes.
 This amazing treat for petrol heads (and normal heads) allows you to get up as close as you dare to the vehicles ascending the 1 in 5 climbs up Carr Bank, starting from right outside the village hall.

 If you’ve never experienced this, you really should make an effort to get there.
 The range of vehicles is amazing, as is the speed they climb the hill.
 From real old crocks wheezing their way up, gearbox and engine whining away fit to bust, to home-built specials and highly modified, turbocharged speed machines wheel-spinning off the line and most of the way up the hill!